 When adding content to your site, GovCMS automatically assigns a URL alias*.
 A URL alias uses the following format “/sanitised-item-title”.
 This may be useful for many generic purposes, but you could customise the paths.

 Each new content item has a permanent URL that uses numbers, such as node/1.
 You’ll see this URL in the address bar when you click the Edit tab.
-This link doesn’t change, even if you change the title.
+This link does not change, even if you change the content's Title.

 When you add content, you can create a custom URL alias and override the default settings.

 If you use the content's menu settings to add this to the Main menu, the link will be updated automatically:

 Image of Menu settings